 Straddled above roads and intertwined amongst themselves, Rotterdam’s string of cube houses, each tilted at an abnormal angle of 55 degrees, have stunned every commuter to ever exit the adjacent Blaak Train Station.

 In the 1970s, the city planners of Rotterdam in the Netherlands had a problem.
 Small pieces of land on both the northwest and southeast sides of Blaak Street were zoned as residential, but they had to be somehow connected.
-Thinking on its feet, the city consulted architect Piet Blom to devise a way to build a housing complex overtop a busy road.
+Thinking on its feet, the city consulted architect Piet Blom to devise a way to build a housing complex as a bridge over a road.

 Blom’s answer was the Cube House.
-With 38 regular units and two “super-cubes”, each slanted cubic residence is held up by a hexagonal pillar, some of which are located atop a pedestrian bridge spanning the four-lane Blaak Street.
-While it solved the urban planning problem, it created some highly odd residences in the process.
+With 38 regular cube houses and two “super-cubes”, each slanted cubic residence is held up by a hexagonal pillar, some of which are located atop a pedestrian bridge spanning the four-lane Blaak Street.
+While it solved the urban planning problem, it also created some highly interesting residences in the process.

 Know Before You Go

-In recognition of its unique and eye-catching architecture, the Cube House Show Room has been converted into a museum, which, for a small fee, is open to the public every day from 11am to 5pm.
+In recognition of its unique and eye-catching architecture, one of the cube houses has been converted into a museum, which, for a small fee, is open to the public every day from 11am to 5pm.